LefClem/Reseau-Dev/README.md

 Note: I recommend to use material however it's not mandatory, if you prefer you can get rid of it.

+## Database

+You need to create a local database with the name `reseau_dev`.

+If you want to personalize the name of the database, you only need update the name in the application.properties file in the spring.datasource.url.

+## Back

+First, run `mvn clean install` to install all the dependencies.

+Run `mvn springboot:run` to launch the server.

 Good luck!